Constrained Symplectic Quantization I: the Quantum Harmonic Oscillator: Conclusions

 \section{Conclusions}

 In this paper we have presented a new functional approach to quantum field theory and quantum mechanics which we called {\it constrained symplectic quantization}.
-A previous but less powerful realization of the symplectic quantization approach was presented in~\cite{Gradenigo:2021sck,Gradenigo:2021orx,Gradenigo:2024pwy} and numerically tested in~\cite{Giachello:2024wqt}.
-This first formulation of the theory had two major limitations: it was by construction ill-defined in the free case and, most importantly, its correlation functions were not equivalent to those generated by the Feynman path integral.
-This notwithstanding, the numerical results of~\cite{Giachello:2024wqt} were quite encouraging: they brought us the evidence that symplectic quantization was capable of capturing the causal structure of $1+1$ dimensional space-time by reproducing qualitatively well the free Feynman propagator for a weakly-interacting scalar field theory, a result inaccessible within the Euclidean field theory formulation on the lattice.\\
+A previous formalization of the symplectic quantization approach was presented in~\cite{Gradenigo:2021sck,Gradenigo:2021orx,Gradenigo:2024pwy} and numerically tested in~\cite{Giachello:2024wqt}, in the case of a weakly interacting scalar field theory.
+This first formulation of the theory had two major limitations: it was by construction ill-defined in the free case and, most importantly, we were able to prove that the correlation functions generated by this approach were \emph{not} equivalent to those generated by the Feynman path integral.
+Nevertheless, the numerical results of~\cite{Giachello:2024wqt} were quite encouraging: they provided evidence that symplectic quantization can capture the causal structure of $1+1$-dimensional spacetime by qualitatively reproducing the free Feynman propagator for a weakly interacting scalar field theory, a result inaccessible within the Euclidean lattice field theory formulation.
+Furthermore, within that approach, we obtained stable dynamics for an interacting field theory.
+In the present framework of \emph{constrained} symplectic quantization, however, the appropriate way to handle nonlinear interactions is still under investigation.
+Indeed, finding the correct protocol for treating interactions is model-dependent and presents technical difficulties similar to those encountered in the choice of integration paths in analytic continuation techniques used by other established approaches to circumvent the sign problem in the estimation of functional integrals with oscillating amplitudes~\cite{Alexandru:2020wrj}.